Nationwide Building Society Board Terms of Reference

 3.6 Appointments to the Board shall be for a period of up to nine years, provided the director still meets the criteria for membership and is re-elected by the Society’s members.

-3.7 Only members of the Board have the right to attend Committee meetings.
-Non-members may be invited to attend meetings at the Society Chair’s discretion.
+3.7 Only members of the Board have the right to attend Board meetings.
+Non-members may be invited to attend meetings at the Society Chairman’s discretion.

 4.1 The Society Secretary or their nominee shall act as the Board Secretary and will ensure that the Board receives information and papers in a timely manner to enable full and proper consideration to be given to the issues.